LINDALEE TRACEY AWARDFor Emerging Canadian Filmmakers working in the spirit of Lindalee Tracey

 – A brief explanation of why you made the film(s)

 – A Vimeo or YouTube link and a password, if necessary, for up to two films or TV productions, any length, any genre, completed or as a work-in-progress, which may or may not have been publicly screened or broadcast.
 The filmmaker must have had final creative control.
-When submitting more than one film, please indicate which is your primary film (this will be the film you are judged on).
-Your supporting film will be viewed at the judges’ discretion.

 We are now only accepting digital submissions, which should be forwarded to firstname.lastname@example.org.